 Change Your Filters

-The easiest thing you can do to keep your system running as it should is exchange the air filter.
+The easiest thing you can do to keep your system running as it should is to exchange the air filter.
 If your air filter is filthy, it keeps air from pouring over the evaporator coil.
 This can cause the evaporator coil to become covered in debris and dirt.
 When this occurs, your coil could ice up—which is a sign of disruption.

 If your evaporator coil ices over, you’ll have to defrost it by flipping your system off and switching your blower from “auto” to “on.”
 Hopefully, the ice will melt slow enough that your drain can manage it.

-Whenever you notice water or ice around your AC unit, your first course of action is to turn it off and call us to come take a look.
+Whenever you notice water or ice around your AC unit, your first course of action is to turn it off and call us to come to take a look.
 It’s likely a minor issue, but we’ll take care of it and give you peace of mind.
-Give us a call at 317-406-5783 if you notice any problems that might require AC repair, or if you’re ready to schedule your annual air conditioner maintenance.
+Give us a call at 317-406-5382 if you notice any problems that might require AC repair, or if you’re ready to schedule your annual air conditioner maintenance.